 Mrs. Donnelly died at her father’s home in Blairsville, Pennsylvania on the 19th of January 1856.
 A notice of her death appeared in the Weekly Planet on the 7th of February 1856.
 (The Weekly Planet was the name of the Chatham newspaper, at that time.)

 Dr. Donnelly married Mary Isabella Grant on the 1st of October, 1857 in L’Orignal, Ontario.
-She was born in L’Orignal in 1818, the 5th of 8 children born to the Honourable Alexander Grant and the former Jane McDonnell.
+She was born in L’Orignal, Ontario in 1818, the 5th of 8 children born to the Honourable Alexander Grant and the former Jane McDonnell.
 Her father was a judge and her siblings were; Marcella Grant, Catharine Grant, John William Grant, Harriett Grant, Jane Grant, Ellen Grant and Allen James Grant.
 According to the 1851 census, she lived with her widowed mother in Prescott County, Ontario.

 By 1871, Dr. Donnelly was residing in Essex County.
 An advertisement appears in the 1871 Lovell’s Ontario Directory under Windsor, advertising his medical practice.
 Dr. Donnelly travelled to California in poor health in 1872, in hopes that the weather would improve his health.
 After returning to Canada he died in Essex County on the 28th of January, 1873.
 He was buried at Assumption Cemetery in Windsor.